deNBI/cloud-user-docs/wiki/cloud_admin/juju_jenkins.md

 After deploying a juju controller it is possible to define a juju model in two yaml files.

-- The first file describes the construction of the juju model
+- The first file describes the construction of the juju model.

 - This model.yaml file creates 1 jenkins machine with docker installed and 1 haproxy machine.